petzval/btferret/README.md

 This is a C and Python Bluetooth interface that has been developed for Raspberry Pis (but has also had some testing on Ubuntu, and should work on other Linux systems).

-It will also run on Windows if a Raspberry Pi Zero 2W is used as a Bluetooth dongle on a PC.
+It will also run on Windows if a Raspberry Pi Zero 2W or Pico 2W is used as a Bluetooth dongle on a PC.
-Code written for Linux can be pasted into a Windows source file and no knowledge of Windows programming is needed.
+Code described here and written for Linux can be pasted into a Windows source file and no knowledge of Windows programming is needed.
 Instructions for this are in the [README](windows/README.md) file in the windows folder.